SapiensZ/PassengerTracker/README.md

 * [Dash](https://dash.plot.ly/) - Main server and interactive components
 * [Plotly Python](https://plot.ly/python/) - Used to create the interactive plots
 * [Dash DAQ](https://dash.plot.ly/dash-daq) - Styled technical components for industrial applications
-* [CSS template](https://github.com/plotly/dash-sample-apps/tree/master/apps/dash-medical-provider-charges/assets) - CSS templace that inspired us
+* [CSS template](https://github.com/plotly/dash-sample-apps/tree/master/apps/dash-medical-provider-charges/assets) - CSS templace which inspired us

 #### Requirements
 We suggest you to create a separate virtual environment running Python 3 for this app, and install all of the required dependencies there.
 Run in Terminal/Command Prompt: